mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 **Katagiri Roshi:** Yes.
 That’s why I say it is a *co-existent place*.
 Is that clear? *Co-existent place*.
 It means a place where all beings co-exist.

 **Questioner:** Okay.
-So then the first point is saying something about the ancient mirror, and the thing that it says about the ancient mirror is that all beings exist together there.
+So the first point is saying something about the ancient mirror, and the thing that it says about the ancient mirror is that all beings exist together there.

 **Katagiri Roshi:** Mm-hmm.